Young at Heart and Active for Life!

 It is best to discuss exercise routines with a doctor or healthcare professional initially before starting a new routine.
-However, move it or lose it chair exercise classes and chair yoga classes are designed to be gentle on joints and can be done seated or standing.
+However, chair exercise classes and chair yoga classes are designed to be gentle on joints and can be done seated or standing.

 When we injure ourselves, or have challenges to practice through illness, it can feel impossible to exercise.
 However, having a gentle approach to exercise can really help people heal and take steps, no matter how small, to being more active.

 Movement helps us stay independent and able to do day-to-day things, like shopping, housework etc. Making classes functional and accessible means all can participate and get some physical exercise.
 Exercise also helps to reduce trips and falls, as well as reducing the onset of osteoporosis and other ageing related conditions.